Progressive Transformation Learning for Leveraging Virtual Images in Training: Related Works

 Progressive learning is also used to deal with the scalability of datasets that are incompletely labeled.
-In a semi-supervised learning task where unlabeled samples can be used in training, \citet{GWangICCV2017}, \citet{CWangICLR2022}, and \citet{TCaoECCV2022} adopt progressive learning by gradually increasing the number of unlabeled data used for training.
-Self-learning in~\citet{MKumarNeurIPS2010} and~\citet{PKaulCVPR2022} uses progressive learning by repeating the two steps, assigning labels depending on the current detector and updating the current detector with these labels.
+In a semi-supervised learning task, \cite{GWangICCV2017,CWangICLR2022,TCaoECCV2022} adopt progressive learning by gradually increasing the number of unlabeled data used for training.
+Self-learning in~\cite{MKumarNeurIPS2010,PKaulCVPR2022} uses progressive learning by repeating the two steps, assigning labels depending on the current detector and updating the current detector with these labels.

 Our method can be seen as similar to the second approach in that it also intend to expand the training dataset.
 However, our method uses progressive learning to reliably add realistically transformed virtual images to the training dataset by avoiding quality degradation of the transformation, which has never been attempted before using the progressive learning strategy.